lsst-dm/dmtn-227/index.rst

 #.
 We are currently planning to have different Butler repos with different Registry contents at each processing location.
 The Consolidated Database, on the other hand, should be the same at each location.
 #.
 By extending the Registry beyond ingestion requirements, to include frequent updates asynchronous from dataset creation, it may add substantial complexity to the Butler.
 #.
 It may not be feasible to provide ObsCore and CAOM2 as views on the Registry; materialized derived tables may be necessary (e.g. to handle different requirements for specifying the geometry of regions).
 #.
-It is infeasible to insist that all information about a dataset that might potentially be used to select or exclude it from a processing graph be preloaded into the Registry.
+It is infeasible to insist that all information about a dataset that might potentially be used to select or exclude it from a processing graph be preloaded into the Registry in advance of knowing that it is needed for generating a particular graph.
    Some information may come from external systems and may only be known at graph generation time.

 If a way can be found to provide for Butler Registry-based graph generation while at the same time keeping the Consolidated Database outside the Butler domain, the overall system might be simplified and made more resilient.

-One mechanism for doing so might be to enable the Butler graph generation code to incorporate temporary lists of detector-exposures, exposures, detector-visits, or visits derived from the Consolidated Database.
+One mechanism for doing so might be to enable the Butler graph generation code to incorporate lists of detector-exposures, exposures, detector-visits, or visits derived from the Consolidated Database.
 For some uses, lists of groups of images might be useful.
-These lists could be explicit lists of primary key identifiers, or, if very large, could be implemented as boolean bit-columns.
+These lists could be explicit lists of primary key identifiers, or, if very large, could be implemented as boolean bit-columns; they could manifest as TAGGED collections in the Butler Registry.
+The lists would be presented to the Butler at graph generation time, not long in advance, but they could be persistent afterwards for provenance purposes.
 As long as WHERE clause conditions combining Registry-only columns and Consolidated Database-only columns are unnecessary (which seems likely, as the Consolidated Database should generally be a superset of the Registry), this should be adequate for filtering.
 By presenting a single, relatively narrow interface, the hope is that the graph generation code would require only limited changes.
 At the same time, the flexibility of data sources and filtering mechanisms available to the list generation tools is maximized.